 It’s tempting to think that a few sightings and strange tales, coupled with a little Hollywood hype, are what account for sightings.
 After all, there is something to be said for the power of suggestion, and even today people may be influenced by the film and the mystique that surrounds the legend.
-But in reality reported sightings of the Fouke Beast go back until at least 1932, and legends date back even further.
+But in reality, reported sightings of the Fouke Beast go back until at least 1932, and legends date back even further.
 Sightings continue to be reported to this day.

 Why the Swamp?

 If an intelligent creature wished to remain hidden, it only makes sense that a deep and foreboding swamp is a smart place to live.
 Thick swamps are difficult to penetrate, for both people and other animals.
-As human development and expansion continues in southern Florida and other areas, the Swamp Ape may feel more threatened and encounters may increase.
+As human development and expansion continue in southern Florida and other areas, the Swamp Ape may feel more threatened and encounters may increase.

-So, the niche habitat where the Swamp Ape is said to live may be part choice, and part necessity.
+So, the niche habitat where the Swamp Ape is said to live may be part choice and part necessity.
 No doubt in the time of the first European explorers the beast had a more extensive range.

-Why does the Skunk Ape Smell?
+Why Does the Skunk Ape Smell?

 There are a few theories out there to explain the stank exuding from this unfortunate hominid.
 One of the most reasonable is simply that it lives in the hot, southern swamp.
 If it is frequently crossing dank, stagnant water, or sleeping on moist soil, it stands to reason that the creature could present a “not so fresh” odor.